mavryk-network/mavryk-protocol/src/lib_lwt_result_stdlib/README.md

 Lwtreslib provides a replacement for OCaml's Stdlib intended to be used in projects which rely on Lwt and Result.

-Lwtreslib is used heavily in Octez.
+Lwtreslib is used heavily in Mavkit.
 It is instantiated in the Error-monad and made available through lib-base's `TzPervasives`.

 ## Implementation Details